rankingdigitalrights/index2018/app/report/security-uncertainty/index.md

 By outlining clear processes for researchers to submit security vulnerabilities, companies can ensure that these reports reach the right people in a timely manner.
 Offering positive recognition and financial rewards (“bug bounty”) is a way to further incentivize security researchers by recognizing their work, and to demonstrate that the company values these reports as part of implementing its commitment to user security.

-> ## What is a bug bounty program?
+> **What is a bug bounty program?**
+> &nbsp;
 > A bug bounty program is one example of a security vulnerability reporting mechanism that allows security researchers to submit “bugs,” or code errors, with an emphasis on reporting security vulnerabilities that can be exploited.
 Bug bounty programs recognize and reward researchers for submitting these vulnerabilities, including with financial compensation.
->
+> &nbsp;
 > In the absence of a clearly defined vulnerability reporting mechanism such as a bug bounty program, individuals may not know how, or if, they can report these issues to the company.
 This is a security liability: vulnerabilities can remain unpatched and can be exploited if discovered by malicious actors.
 Lack of a clear policy could also expose individuals to criminal charges of hacking or computer crimes simply for making a good faith effort to report security issues.[[46]](#footnotes)
->
+> &nbsp;
 > Lawsuits against journalists and security researchers for reporting vulnerabilities can also deter individuals from reporting security vulnerabilities to a company for fear of > being sued or criminally charged.[[47]](#footnotes) If a company does not commit not to pursue legal charges, individuals may be discouraged from notifying a company of vulnerabilities, even through its disclosed reporting mechanism.
->
-> **Further reading:**
+> &nbsp;
-Andi Wilson, Ross Schulman, Kevin Bankston, and Trey Herr, “Bugs In the System: A Primer on the Software Vulnerability Ecosystem and its Policy Implications,” Open Technology Institute, July 2016, [https://na-production.s3.amazonaws.com/documents/Bugs-in-the-System-Final.pdf](https://na-production.s3.amazonaws.com/documents/Bugs-in-the-System-Final.pdf).
+> **Further reading:** Andi Wilson, Ross Schulman, Kevin Bankston, and Trey Herr, “Bugs In the System: A Primer on the Software Vulnerability Ecosystem and its Policy Implications,” Open Technology Institute, July 2016, [https://na-production.s3.amazonaws.com/documents/Bugs-in-the-System-Final.pdf](https://na-production.s3.amazonaws.com/documents/Bugs-in-the-System-Final.pdf).

 Index data showed that all internet and mobile ecosystem companies in the 2018 Index disclosed some type of mechanism allowing researchers to report security vulnerabilities, although these programs ranged in their accessibility and comprehensiveness.